I remember the class in college. Actually, it is vividly impressed into my memory.

 This is why I love teaching art camps for kids!
 Does your area offer printmaking for kids or adults?
 Seek it out!
 You won't regret it!
 You don't have to go to college for it to feed your soul with creativity!

-My local young kids get to experience a full day of printmaking amy next art camp!
+My local young kids get to experience a full day of printmaking at my next art camp!

 0 Comments